 # http://httpd.apache.org/docs/2.2/mod/core.html#options

-#-Indexes disables directory browsing +Includes turns on SSI
+# for more information.#-Indexes disables directory browsing +Includes turns on SSI

 Options -Indexes FollowSymLinks +Includes